HPC-DAT/copc-dataset/README.md

 `selection.py` contains no I/O. `CopcDataset` contains no open connection or point data. `DuckDBCopcReader` knows nothing about how selections were partitioned.
-This allows a later Laserchicken/Laserfarm partitioner to depend on the public metadata and selection types without becoming part of the reader.
+This allows a later partitioner (e.g. in combination with Laserchicken/Laserfarm) to depend on the public metadata and selection types without becoming part of the reader.

 ## Repository Files